numfocus/outreachy-contributions-2023/README.md

      - Any links you think are relevant
      - Your written analysis
 7. When you are finished cc @arliss-NF in a Comment on your issue

+## Contrbution Task 3:
+Please share a link or upload a sample of your written work, i.e. a blog post, an essay etc.  If the work showcases any research skills, all the better!